This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Stones – 2”.

 b) Tamping bar

-Explanation: A jumper is a tool which is used to make blast holes in the process of blasting.
+Explanation: A jumper is a tool that is used to make blast holes in the process of blasting.
 However, a dipper is used to drill a hole to the desired depth.

 a) Charcoal, sulphur and saltpetre

 b) Aluminium, phosphorus and saltpetre

 Explanation: Blasting powder is a mixture of charcoal, sulphur and saltpetre.
 It is also known as gun powder and is commonly used as an explosive in the process of blasting.

 8. Which tool is used to remove dust from blast holes in the process of blasting?

 d) Scraping spoon